abazlinton/polymorphism_lab/README.md

 ### Polymorphism Lab

 An online retailer want you to model an `OnlineAccount` used by them to charge customers and keep track of transaction costs via `ReportingSoftware`.
 Different cards incur different costs imposed by the issuer.
-Loyalty cards incur no cost as they are issued by the retailer.
+Gift cards incur no cost as they are issued by the retailer.
 Credit cards have a fixed percentage and a risk multiplier.
 Debit cards charge a fixed percentage.

 - `CreditCard`
 - `DebitCard`
-- `LoyaltyCard`
+- `GiftCard`

 <hr>